-Babies are less likely to become constipated because their diet up until 6 months is all liquids – breastmilk and formula are both a great source of hydration which keeps things working normally!
+Babies are less likely to become constipated because their diet up until 6 months is all liquids – breastmilk and formula are both a great source of hydration and pre/probiotics which keeps things working normally!
 Newborn babies dirty a lotttttt of diapers, so if they become constipated it should be fairly obvious if they aren’t having bowel movements as much as usual.
 After they are about 3 weeks old, you’ll notice diaper changes decrease, but this is normal, and as long as no other symptoms are present, doesn’t necessarily mean they are constipated.
 After a few months, breastfed babies, for example, can go many days without a bowel movement and still be perfectly healthy and happy!
 Although it isn’t common for them to get constipated often under 6 months old, sometimes they do, typically because of an allergy or intolerance to either something in the mother’s diet that passes into the breastmilk (definitely not very common, but possible!) or a component of the formula they are eating.
 Chronic constipation in babies can also indicate another medical issue, and you should consult with your pediatrician or doctor for some help.
 Once they reach the 6 month milestone and start eating some solids, you might see acute constipation happen as their body adjusts to different foods being introduced.
 Also, as their fluid intake from breastmilk or formula decreases over time, you may see a period of constipation from this.

-Toddlers are more likely to become constipated, unfortunately!
+Toddlers are much more likely to become constipated, unfortunately!
 As they continue to get older and increase their variety of solid foods in their diet, you will definitely notice changes in bowel movements, including the frequency, consistency, and colour.
 As you start increasing their solid food, it can be difficult to make sure they get enough fluids on top of their meals – which can also contribute to constipation during this age range.
 And, if you have any experience feeding a toddler, you know how many of them can be the pickiest of eaters, refusing certain foods/food groups, or getting stuck in a food rut with the same food options and limited variety.
 Unfortunately, this can prevent them from getting enough fiber, like I mentioned before, and can cause constipation.

 Tips for managing and preventing constipation